 The patient feels a sudden pain in the lower back while twisting, pushing or pulling.
-At first, it may be possible to continue the exercise.
-But after two to three hours, bleeding in the muscles stretches the torn muscle and tendons.
+At first, it may be possible to continue the activity.
+But after two to three hours, bleeding in the muscles stretches, which causes "micro tears" in the muscle and tendons.

 The spasm that results causes severe back pain that gets worse with any movement of the back.
 The patient usually prefers to lie still, curled up with the knees bent and the spine arched forward.